What are managed PostgreSQL platforms?

 Key features include:

-- Autonomous tuning: Uses machine learning algorithms to automatically optimize query performance and resource utilization
+• Autonomous tuning: Uses machine learning to optimize query performance and resource usage.

 Source: Microsoft